kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### I use 'make all', but I can't get the db_mysql.so.
 How can I get this?

-:page_with_curl: The module is not compiled by default, because depends on libmysqlclient.
+📃 The module is not compiled by default, because depends on libmysqlclient.
 Use following commands to get in compiled and installed:

     make modules include_modules="db_mysql"